Key takeaways

 High-risk warning signs

-- Large upfront cash demand before documented scope
+- Large upfront cash demand before scope is documented

-- Promises that sound better than written terms
+- Promises that sound better than what is written on paper

 State-Specific Rules: Florida, North Carolina, and South Carolina

 National advice is useful, but local rules change real decisions.
-Palm Build serves Florida, North Carolina, and South Carolina, and each state has specific legal and practical differences that affect hiring and contract review.
+Palm Build serves Florida, North Carolina, and South Carolina, and each state has specific legal and practical differences that affect hiring, contract review, and what you should expect from a restoration contractor.
+This is where the post stops being a generic checklist and becomes actionable for your situation.

 North Carolina: Rebuild Scope Can Trigger Licensing Thresholds